edhenderson/edhenderson/README.md

 # Ed Henderson
 ## Senior Web & Front End Developer

-I’m a senior web and front end developer with many years of hands-on experience building, fixing and shipping production web applications.
+27 years building for the web.
+I fix, finish and ship — dropping into existing codebases fast and delivering without the drama.

-I specialise in working with existing codebases — untangling front end issues, finishing half-built features, improving performance and accessibility, and helping teams deliver reliably under real-world constraints.
-I’ve worked with teams across the UK, Europe, North America and Asia, across startups, scale-ups and large organisations.
+I've built for the Mastercard Foundation, the United Nations, the UK Government, Zello and POPSUGAR.
+100% Job Success on Upwork.
+Top Rated Plus.

-Alongside this, I also take on well-defined MVP builds, taking products from design through to production-ready first releases with a strong focus on maintainability and usability.
+I specialise in existing codebases — untangling front end issues, completing half-built features, improving performance and accessibility, and helping teams deliver under real-world constraints.
+I also take on well-defined MVP builds, from design through to production-ready first release.

 ---